top of page

 Together, the human being grows.

-where people see one another
+It means a village where people see one another

-without anyone having to pretend.
+without anyone needing to pretend.

-Eden creates a form of togetherness
+Eden creates a form of life

-that many people have never experienced before:
+many people have never experienced before:

-how deeply the soul responds to community.
+how deeply it responds to belonging.

 A village that knows itself.

-In Eden, there are no anonymous hallways,
+In Eden there are no anonymous hallways,

-People see one another.
+People see each other.

-They greet one another.
+They greet each other.

-You know who is new, who needs help,
+They know who is new,

-who prefers quiet today,
+who needs quiet today,

 You can leave your tiny house,

-leave the door open,
+leave the door open to air out,

-walk barefoot to the community space —
+walk barefoot across the village —

-no one will search your house without asking.
+no one will invade your space.

-There are no cars racing through Eden.
+There are no speeding cars.

-No dark corners.
+No dark streets.

-Children walk freely,
+Children walk freely.

-and adults walk freely with them.
+Adults walk freely with them.

-Here, trust is not a risk.
+Trust is not a risk here.

-Here, trust is structure.
+Trust is structure.

-Your drain is clogged?
+Your sink is blocked?

 A message in the group chat —

-and often someone is already there
+and often someone is there before you finish typing.

-You need to go to the doctor?
+You need to see a doctor?

 Someone drives you.

-You want to paint the bathroom?
+You want to paint your bathroom?

-Two people volunteer.
+Two neighbors volunteer.

 You need a conversation?

-In Eden, many hands carry
+In Eden many hands carry

-Family life with community instead of overload.
+Family life with real support.

-You want to spend a weekend alone with your partner?
+Want a weekend alone with your partner?

-And then the miracle happens:
+And the miracle happens:

 Eden is not a place

-where children must be supervised.
+where children must constantly be guarded.

 It is a place

-where they are welcomed.
+where they are held.

-Eden connects — across continents.
+Eden connects continents.

 you are free.